mario33881/progetto_100/README.md

 # progetto_100
-Humidity and Temperature IoT network (school project)
+Humidity and Temperature monitoring system using an IoT network (school project)

 ---